torvalds/linux/Documentation/i2c/writing-clients.rst

 Remember that the i2c_driver does not create those client handles.
 The handle may be used during foo_probe().
 If foo_probe() reports success (zero not a negative status code) it may save the handle and use it until foo_remove() returns.
-That binding model is used by most Linux drivers.
+That binding model is used by most GNU/Linux drivers.

 The probe function is called when an entry in the id_table name field matches the device's name.
 If the probe function needs that entry, it